samarth23-tech23/DFSL/README.md

 This project is a Django-based web application for The DFSL (Directorate of Forensic Science Laboratories) project is a comprehensive software solution designed for managing digital forensic investigations and generating store managing and generating related documents.

 ## Overview
-The DFSL project provides a range of functionalities for digital forensic investigators to streamline their workflow and manage case-related information effectively.
-The lettergenerate module specifically focuses on generating various types of letters and reports required during an investigation.
+The DFSL project provides a range of functionalities for digital forensic investigators to streamline their workflow and manage buying of items and keep records of information effectively.
+The lettergenerate module specifically focuses on generating various types of letters and reports required during an ordering process.

 ## Prerequisites